 This approach led to:

-The CRM team aimed to capitalise on the strong reader interest in Brexit, ensuring they were exposed to relevant content in a timely manner to drive habit, and to demonstrate relevance and interest amongst less engaged subscriber groups.
+The CRM team aimed to capitalise on the strong reader interest in Brexit, ensuring they were exposed to relevant content in a timely manner to drive habit, and to demonstrate relevance and interest among less engaged subscriber groups.

-An email series was developed which focussed on the latest, most important content as determined by Editorial and Lantern analytics.
+An email series was developed which focussed on the latest, most important content as determined by editorial and Lantern analytics.
 The campaign ran to engaged and unengaged subscriber segments to keep FT front of mind, highlight core content and drive recency and frequency to site, and a higher volume of articles read.

 We ensured the campaign was multichannel, to engage as many users as possible.
 Using audience matching we targeting relevant content to our audiences via Facebook, Twitter and Google,

-Like Audience Engagement, Facebook Canvas proved successful with Subscribers, especially those in the lower engaged segments.
+Like audience engagement, Facebook Canvas proved successful with subscribers, especially those in the lower engaged segments.